crawl/qw/README.md

 (15-rune winrate for this build is about 1%).

 ## running on remote DCSS server
+* Please make sure you have permission to run a bot on your server of choice!
+  Misconfigured (or even well-configured) bots can eat up server CPU from actual players.
 * go to e.g. http://crawl.akrasiac.org:8080/
 * click "(edit rc)" link for DCSS trunk
 * replace text that were here with contents of qw.rc file from this repo